quipucords/quipucords/docs/source/man.rst

   Required.
 Path to a file location where the report data is saved.

-Viewing the Summary Report
+Viewing the Deployments Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``qpc report summary`` command generates a report that contains the processed fingerprints from a scan.
+The ``qpc report deployments`` command generates a report that contains the processed fingerprints from a scan.
 A *fingerprint* is the set of system, product, and entitlement facts for a particular physical or virtual machine.
 A processed fingerprint results from a procedure that merges facts from various sources, and, when possible, deduplicates redundant systems.
+The ``qpc report summary`` commands is now deprecated.
+The ``qpc report deployments`` command should be used instead.

 For example, the raw facts of a scan that includes both network and vcenter sources could show two instances of a machine, indicated by an identical MAC address.
-The generation of a report summary results in a deduplicated and merged fingerprint that shows both the network and vcenter facts for that machine.
+The generation of a deployments report results in a deduplicated and merged fingerprint that shows both the network and vcenter facts for that machine.

-**qpc report summary (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **(--json|--csv)** **--output-file** *path*
+**qpc report deployments (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **(--json|--csv)** **--output-file** *path*

 ``--scan-job=scan_job_identifier``